Onkyo TX-SR606

 The Onkyo TX-SR606 is Onkyo's AV receiver released in 2008.
-It is a successor to Onkyo TX-SR605 (2007).
+It is the successor to Onkyo TX-SR605 (2007).
 It was succeeded by Onkyo TX-SR607 (2009).

 Features

 Compared to the TX-SR605, new features introduced are 1080i upscaling, two more HDMI ports (for a total of four), and dynamic equalization (EQ) technology.
 The remote is redesigned and includes HDMI CEC.

 Reception

 Home Cinema Choice called the TX-SR606 "a superb entry-level receiver".
 What Hi-Fi? gave a positive review but said that "the Yamaha DSP-AX763 is the more mature, accomplished all-round listen."
 CNET wrote: "The Onkyo TX-SR606 offers tons of functionality for the price, but subpar video processing and improved competition means it's less of a standout receiver than last year's version."
 Sound & Vision said that in terms of performance, the TX-SR606 rivals much higher priced competitors.